apiato/documentation/docs/optional-components/commands.md

 - Containers MAY or MAY NOT have one or more Commands.

-- Every Command SHOULD call an Action to perform its job.
-And should not container any business logic.
+- Every Command SHOULD call an Action to perform its job, and should not container any business logic.

 - Ship may contain Application general Commands.